sami-evangelista/helena/HELP.md

 * DFS - The state space is explored using a depth-first search.
 This is the default.
 * BFS - The state space is explored using a breadth-first search.
-* FRONTIER - The state space is explored using a breadth-first search but only the states of the current level are kept in memory.
-This algorithm will not terminate if the state space contains cycles.
 * DELTA-DDD - The state space is explored using a parallel breadth-first search based on state compression.
 * RWALK - A random walk is used.
 The principle is to randomly select